 Executive Director WICC

-We join together in a worldwide movement of informed prayer and prayerful action for peace and justice despite the pandemic while keeping everyone safe.
+Gathering together in a worldwide movement of informed prayer and prayerful action for peace, justice, and reconciliation.

 Frequently Asked Questions about World Day of Prayer Writing Committees (WDP 2024)

 How is the writing committee chosen for World Day of Prayer?
 In August 2017, 188 delegates traveled from around the world to attend the World Day of Prayer International Meeting in Foz do Iguaçu, Brazil.
 These women came from Catholic, Protestant and Orthodox traditions to pray together, share their stories in community, and make decisions for the future of the movement.
 It was an executive committee of these delegates who selected the writer committee for 2024.

 How is the theme chosen for World Day of Prayer?
 Every five years, the World Day of Prayer International conference is held.
 Each national committee is given the opportunity to submit a theme, along with a suitable Bible passage.
 During this international meeting, a committee considers the various suggestions for themes, and then chooses themes as well as writing regions for the next five years.
 Palestine was chosen to be the writing committee for 2024 and was given the theme on which to base the service.

 What is the membership structure of the World Day of Prayer International Committee?
 The WDPIC constitution divides its membership by 7 regions in order not to be restricted by geo-political designations.
 “Regions” of the world are namely, Africa, Asia, Europe, Latin America, Middle East, Caribbean-North America and Pacific.